iisec-suzaki/optee-ra/README.md

 ```

 ### 5. Performing Verification and Checking Results

-You can check the logs of the relying party terminal with the following command.
+Open another terminal and use the following command to check the logs of the relying party terminal.

 ```sh
 docker logs relying-party-service